CampaignBay/CampaignBay.github.io/docs/campaign-types/first-campaign-scheduled.md

-# Creating Your First Campaign
+# Your First Campaign (Scheduled Discount)

-This guide provides a detailed, step-by-step walkthrough for creating the most common type of discount: a simple **Scheduled Discount**.
-We will create a "20% Off Weekend Sale" to demonstrate the core workflow of CampaignBay.
+This guide provides a detailed, step-by-step walkthrough for creating the most common and straightforward type of discount: a **Scheduled Discount**.
+This campaign type is the foundation for most time-based sales, like holiday promotions or weekend flash sales.

+Our goal in this tutorial is to create a **"20% Off Weekend Sale"** for all products on the store.

 ## 1. Navigate to Add Campaign